 We went to Gati village, ward no# 9, in Sindhupalchok.

-The village is an hour long uphill hike from Borderlands, but we took our time and took 3 hours to reach up top.
-As we hiked up we witnessed beautiful nature, mixture of dramatic clouds, green jungle dotted by blue and orange traps plus occasional landslides.
+The village is an hour-long uphill hike from Borderlands, but we took our time and took 3 hours to reach up top.
+As we hiked up we witnessed beautiful nature, a mixture of dramatic clouds, green jungle dotted by blue and orange traps plus occasional landslides.
 After the quake 4 human casualties were reported, including the one from the host family, he was their youngest son, who secured first division in recent SLC.